juliogomez/netdevops/pyATS.md

 Now let's explore what can be done with __genie.conf__ libraries.

-For example, in order to work with BGP we need to import the required library:
+For example, in order to work with BGP configurations we need to import the required library:

 ```
 In [13]: from genie.libs.conf.bgp import Bgp
 ```

-And then could use it to learn the BGP configuration in our Nexus switch:
+And then we could use it to learn the BGP configuration in our Nexus switch:

 ```
 In [14]: bgps_nx = Bgp.learn_config(nx)